SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 Figure: Bad example - The listener has no idea what screen or problem is being talked about
 :::

-### Macro Zoom - Concept
+### Macro Zoom - Context

-Explain the concept first to give a big picture view of what’s being discussed.
+Explain the context first to give a big picture view of what’s being discussed.

 ::: greybox
 I am working on a table view in TimePro, which needs to display information about how many hours our consultants worked on each client project.